 If you have attended meetings, conferences or presentation training and observed the communication styles of excellent speakers, you may want to be like them.
 Some speakers radiate such confidence and seem to show no signs of nervousness.

 The truth is that even world-class presenters usually get nervous before they enter the stage, no matter how often they stand in front of an audience.
 It depends on how you use this nervousness that makes a difference in the quality of your presentation.

 Unfortunately, so many people keep silent because they suffer from immense stage fright.
-Stage fright can be a positive kind of excitement but sometimes the fear can be really intense and as the result too many people keep silent!
+Stage fright can be a positive kind of excitement but sometimes the fear can be intense and as a result, too many people keep silent!
 This is sad, especially if someone has something to say.